O-Hahn/node-red-contrib-speakerpi/README.md

 ### Filebased
 Within the filebased mode the buffer is dumped to an file and the Raspberry Pi Player APLAY is called in background with this file.
 This brings out best quality with minimum resources needed from the play.
 The msg.speech should contain the WAV/OGG file (mybe directly from Text2Speach Service from Bluemix).
 This will be dumped into a file and after playing the temporary file it will be deleted.

+### Givenfile
 You can also play own pregiven files by using msg.filename (like /path/filename.wav).
+The msg.choose has then set to "givenfile" and msg.filename to the name with path.

 ### Streambased
 The streambased mode is for streaming directly the buffer into a speaker framework (using node-speaker) which is from the quality perspective not very good.